kviktorman/coherence-composite-key/README.md

 Currently the example is linked to a server that runs on 127.0.0.1 and on port 7574.
 This you can change in the `src/main/resources/coherence-extend-client-config.xml` file.

+You can find the server side configuration in the `server-side-cache-config.md`.

 # 2. Use cases

 ## 2.1 populate database and check if cache is used